pengfeng/ask.py/README.md

 - You can search in a target-site to only create the answer from the contents from it.
 - You can ask LLM to use a specific language to answer the question.
 - You can ask LLM to answer with a specific length.
+- You can crawl a specific list of urls and answer based on their contents only.

 ## Quick start